Brythonic Kings, Welsh Princes, and UK politicians.

 Image courtesy of Wiki Commons, attributed to AlexD, map of Wales' conquest by Gruffudd ap Llywelyn between 1039-1058.

 For centuries, more Brythonic Celtic Welsh people would emulate the feats of Gruffudd ap Llywelyn by attempting to conquer the whole of Wales as part of the Welsh rebellions against English rule.
 Those occasions were; the Kingdom of Gwynedd (Aberffraw) against the Norman dynasty (c.1100), the Princes of Wales against the Angevin empire (c.1200), and the subsequent Welsh rebellions against the Kingdom of England (1287, 1294, 1316, 1378, c.
 1400).
 The aspiring rulers were now called Princes and they rebelled against English rule to try and control their family inheritances of the Kingdoms in Wales.
 Again it was through medieval warfare just like King Gruffudd ap Llywelyn successfully accomplished in the 11th century, but that was before the subsequent 11th to 15th centuries when English Kings consecutively invaded Wales, and then the 17th century civil war led by parliamentarians which began the devolution of the monarchy in Britain.
 Some princes were successful in rebelling and thus achieved the status of overlord.
+Then, it was Gruffudd's brother, Bleddyn ap Cynfyn (d.
+1075) who inherited his lands after his death, as a Prince of Powys, technically making him the first Prince in all of Wales (Prince of Wales), although Bleddyn was never confirmed as the ruler as the lands were forfeited to the English Crown.

 Medieval literature sources list the two last Kings of Wales through warfare as Gruffudd ap Cynan, King of all the Welsh, and his son, Owain Gwynedd.
 Both of them intermittently gained the title between 1081 to 1171.
 Gruffudd defended Wales and won back his inherited Kingdom of Gwynedd from the Norman invasion of Wales between 1067 and 1081, he was also a direct descendant of the Vikings of the Kingdom of Dublin.
 Gruffudd used Norse and Irish Viking mercenaries from his position in exile to recapture his homelands of Gwynedd.
 His son, Owain Gwynedd (Fawr) repeated the feat of defending Wales against the invasions of Normans and subsequently English Kings.